MicrosoftDocs/defender-docs/defender-endpoint/respond-file-alerts.md

 ### Collect files

 If a file isn't already stored by Microsoft Defender for Endpoint, you can't download it.
-Instead, you'll see a **Collect file** button in the same location.
+Instead, you see a **Collect file** button in the same location.

 The **Collect file** button can have the following states:

-- **Active** - You'll be able to collect the file.
+- **Active** - You are able to collect the file.

-- **Disabled** - If the button is grayed out or disabled during an active collection attempt, you may not have appropriate RBAC permissions to collect files.
+- **Disabled** - If the button is grayed out or disabled during an active collection attempt, you might not have appropriate RBAC permissions to collect files.

     The following permissions are required: